Section 1:Fort William to Gairlochy, 10.5 miles, 17 km / 4 - 5 hours

 A warm welcome awaits you at Guisachan House, a family run private hotel offering bed and breakfast in Fort William.
 Situated in an elevated position only 10 minutes walk from Fort William town centre, railway station, bus stance, and tourist information centre.

 Overlooking Ben Nevis and the River Lochy Dalcomera makes for the perfect first nights stop on the Great Glen Way.

 Distant Hills - Spean Bridge

 Peter and Lesley McIntosh extend a warm welcome to you from their family run guest house.
-Distant Hills is an established family run guest house, set in extensive grounds and located at the edge of a quiet Highland village.
+Distant Hills is a family run guest house, set in extensive grounds and located at the edge of a quiet Highland village.

 Glen Albyn Lodge - Laggan

 Glen Albyn Lodge is traditional on the outside and modern and eco-friendly on the inside.
 Dennis and Helen provide legendary hospitality and home cooking at their highly rated B&B.

 The Bank House B&B sits in a beautiful position overlooking the Caledonian Canal in the centre of Fort Augustus.
 You are assured a warm welcome at this lovely property and you are also within walking distance of Pubs, Restaurants and shops.

 Located in the centre of Invermoriston and a stones throw from the pub Bracarina is a beautiful guesthouse with little extras such as a sauna to revive tired legs.